sysdiglabs/promcat-resources/resources/nginx/README.md

-# Nginx
+# nginx

-Nginx [engine x] is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server, originally written by Igor Sysoev.
+Versions supported: &amp;gt; v12

-# Metrics
+# Type
+This integration uses a sidecar exporter that is available in UBI or scratch base image.
-Nginx offers the following metrics:
+The integration is using the following exporters:
-- nginx_connections_accepted
-- nginx_connections_active
-- nginx_connections_handled
-- nginx_connections_reading
-- nginx_connections_waiting
-- nginx_connections_writing
-- nginx_http_requests_total
-- nginx_up

-# Number of time series generated
-Nginx generates 8 time series for each Nginx container.

-For further information, see the [official Nginx webpage](https://nginx.org/).

 # Attributions
-The configuration files and dashboards are maintained by [Sysdig team](https://sysdig.com/).
+The configuration files and dashboards maintained by [Sysdig team](https://sysdig.com/).

+# License